ARTICLE SUMMARY

 They believe in a culture where everyone in the company, regardless of their position, can feel free to express their opinions, provide feedback and share ideas.
 It’s an open space for creativity and authenticity.
 It’s a company that believes in its people.

-In many ways, it can be related to Lean principles.
-Being a philosophy that focuses on people and performance, candidness and empathy are essential.
-That’s why it’s important for the collectivity to be an inherent characteristic of the Lean organization.
-It’s not a top-down practice, it’s something to be built and embraced by everyone.
+That directly relates back to lean principles.
+It’s a philosophy that focuses on people and performance, so candidness and empathy are essential.
+It’s important for the collectivity to be an inherent characteristic of the lean organization.
+It’s not a top-down practice, but a method to be built and embraced by everyone.
 And that’s what Pixar does naturally.

 Source: Pixar

-For Pixar, more than releasing movies and short films, they deliver high standard, award-winning, animated pictures.
-The stories about magical worlds have the power to touch everyone who watches them.
-Sometimes they move us to the edge of our seats, sometimes they make us cheer and sometimes they even make us cry.
-This right here, my friend, is value.
+Pixar’s goal is to go beyond simply releasing movies and short films; they deliver high standard, award-winning animated pictures.
+They produce stories about hidden worlds that have the power to touch the people who watch them.
+They can move us to the edge of our seats, make us cheer, and even make us cry.
+That is value.

-In Lean, value is a key concept.
-Everything you do must add value to your customer—their perception of your product or service is what really matters.
+In lean, value is a key concept.
+Everything one does must add value to customers—their perception of your product or service is what really matters.

 “Value: Everything your customer is willing to pay for”